 Arias got fired for deleting the app after she had found out that the app continues to track her location off-duty.
 She then filed a lawsuit claiming the privacy violation and mentioned that her boss even “bragged that he knew how fast she was driving at specific moments ever since she had installed the app on her phone”.
 Arias compares the app “to a prisoner’s ankle bracelet” and believes that her boss's actions were totally illegal.

-Future Of Employee Efficiency Tracking
+Future of Apps for Employee Time Tracking

 Myrna Arias case is still open.
 Let’s leave it for the Superior Court of California to decide whether there was a breach of law.
 Most importantly, this is an area of concern for all of us, as the tracking software clearly won't be quitting the stage in the nearest decades.
 Especially if we take into account such trends as remote working.